Exunys/Simple-Scripts/README.md

 Welcome to Exunys's ROBLOX exploiting scripts - **Simple Scripts**.

 If you're new to Simple Scripts, well hello!
-Simple Scripts is a project made by Ubicast which is a bunch of **Simple** to use ROBLOX exploiting scripts.
-These scripts are all made originally by Ubicast, inspired by other admin command scripts which use scripts that require to be activated by writing a command in the in-game chat which is visible to every player in the game and would also make it obvious that you're exploiting, so what I did instead is I re-created the scripts myself and set them all to be activated by using a **key bind**.
+Simple Scripts is a project made by Exunys which is a bunch of **Simple** to use ROBLOX exploiting scripts.
+These scripts are all made originally by Exunys, inspired by other admin command scripts which use scripts that require to be activated by writing a command in the in-game chat which is visible to every player in the game and would also make it obvious that you're exploiting, so what I did instead is I re-created the scripts myself and set them all to be activated by using a **key bind**.

 In order to use the scripts you first need to activate the script by clicking on it.